A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 prior to April 10, 1959 - before March 4, 1960

 Dick Brown was like many deejays of the era - moving from city to city plying his trade.
-Born in Philadelphia in 1926, he graduated from Connecticut's South Kent School and attended the University of Pennsylvania before joining the Marines.
+Born in Philadelphia on October 3, 1926, he graduated from Connecticut's South Kent School and attended the University of Pennsylvania before joining the Marines.
 His radio journey began in 1945 at WPEN in Philadelphia.
 Next stop, KLZ and later KFEL, both in Denver.
 Then it was on to WCSS in Amsterdam, NY.
 He replaced the legendary Dick Clark when Clark left WKTV Utica, NY in 1952 to take over the Bandstand franchise in Philadelphia.
 He also put in time as program director at WILM in Wilmington, DE and WOKY Milwaukee, WI.
 Arriving in Hartford from WTRY in Troy, NY, Brown was one of the earliest morning men during the pop music era at WPOP.
 A colleague described him "as an early Stern/Imus type."
 For example, when he started at The Big 14 he called himself Dick Ribicoff in reference to Connecticut's esteemed U.S. Senator.
 He was on the air from 6:00-10:00AM.

 MIKE BURKE